microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 You can edit and debug your extension in a container by following these steps.

-1. Add a `.devcontainer/devcontainer.json` or `.devcontainer.json` file with the [appropriate contents](/docs/remote/containers#creating-a-devcontainerjson-file-for-existing-projects) to your extension source code folder.
-Press `kbstyle(F1)`, select the **Remote-Containers: Create Configuration File...** command, and pick the **Node.js 8** definition.
+1. Add the Node.js dev container definition to your extension folder by pressing `kbstyle(F1)`, selecting the **Remote-Containers: Create Configuration File...** command, and picking **Node.js 8 & TypeScript** (or just Node.js 8 if you are not using TypeScript).

+2. After this command runs, you can modify the contents of the `.devcontainer` folder to include additional build or runtime requirements.
+See the [in-depth Remote-Containers documentation](/docs/remote/containers#_indepth-setting-up-a-folder-to-run-in-a-container) for details.

-2. Edit your `launch.json` to add a second argument to the `args` property that points to the path of a test project or your test data in your workspace folder or that will be in the container when it starts.
+3. Edit your `launch.json` to add a second argument to the `args` property that points to the path of a test project or your test data in your workspace folder or that will be in the container when it starts.
 (Note: You cannot use the workspace folder itself.)
 By default, the user's home folder (`$HOME`) is used.
 For example, if your test data is in a `data` folder in your workspace, you would add `${workspaceFolder}/data` as follows:

     ```json
     {